 We currently lease a majority of our campuses.
-We own our real property in Grand Prairie, Texas; Nashville, Tennessee; and Denver, Colorado and our former school property located in Suffield, Connecticut.
+We own our real property in Nashville, Tennessee, which is subject to a sale-leaseback agreement which is expected to be consummated in the first half of the year and our former school property located in Suffield, Connecticut.

-Capital expenditures were 2% of revenues in 2020 and are expected to approximate 2% of revenues in 2021.
-We expect to fund future capital expenditures with cash generated from operating activities and borrowings under our credit facility.
+Capital expenditures were 2% of revenues in 2021 and are expected to approximate 2% of revenues in 2022.
+We expect to fund future capital expenditures with cash generated from operating activities and cash on hand.